 This page in brief

-However these theories are no longer believed by most scientists, and it is generally considered “proven” that the universe we inhabit began about 14 billion years ago with the “big bang”.
-However many aspects are still being worked out, and here I outline the most accepted understanding at present.
+But most scientists no longer believe these theories.
+It is generally considered “proven” that the universe we inhabit began about 14 billion years ago with the “big bang”.
+However many aspects are still being worked out, and here I outline the most accepted understanding at present (see note 1, below).

 In the beginning

 In the big bang, all the matter, energy, space and time which we can observe were apparently created in an instant.
-Initially concentrated in a very small point (see note 1, below), the universe expanded outwards rapidly with enormous energy.
+Initially concentrated in a very small point, the universe expanded outwards rapidly with enormous energy.
 This was not like an explosion into empty space, but expansion of space itself.

 In the first second …